Noninteracting tight-binding models for Fock parafermions: Parafermion distribution function

 \section{Parafermion distribution function}

-Given a single-particle energy spectrum, one would often like to know the occupation of the levels as a function of temperature $T$ and chemical potential $\mu$.
-Here, we show that the mapping to spin-$1/2$ fermions is consistent with the thermodynamic distribution function by considering the mean occupation number of a single-particle level $\langle n_{\ell} \rangle$ for four-state parafermions.
-The grand canonical partition function $Z$ may be represented as $Z = \prod_{\ell} Z_{\ell}$ where the partition function for a given single-particle level is $Z_{\ell} = \sum_{n_{\ell}} \exp [\beta (\mu - \epsilon_{\ell}) n_{\ell}]$, and $\beta = 1 / k_{\mathrm{B}} T$ is inverse temperature~\cite{statphys,stoilova20}.
+Given a single-particle energy spectrum~(\ref{pspectrum}), one would like to know the occupation of levels as a function of temperature $T$ and chemical potential $\mu$.
+The mean occupation number of a single-particle level $\langle n_{\ell} \rangle$ for four-state parafermions with spectrum~(\ref{pspectrum}) is an example of statistics intermediate between the Fermi-Dirac and Bose-Einstein distributions, also known as Gentile statistics~\cite{gentile40,gentile42}.
+The grand canonical partition function $Z$ may be represented as $Z = \prod_{\ell} Z_{\ell}$ where the partition function for a given single-particle level is $Z_{\ell} = \sum_{n_{\ell}} \exp [\beta (\mu - \epsilon_{\ell}) n_{\ell}]$, and $\beta = 1 / k_{\mathrm{B}} T$ is inverse temperature~\cite{statphys,dutt94,stoilova20}.
 For four-state parafermions,

-The mean occupation number is given by
+The mean occupation number is given~\cite{gentile40,gentile42} by

 This may be expressed as a sum of two fermionic terms,